Virtual-Coffee/VC-Community-Docs/coffees/topic-suggestions.md

 - What do you do when dealing with the project interferes with team progress?
 - How do you problem solve when the whole team recognizes that the codebase is a challenging mess?

+### Healthy Habits, Happy Devs
+- How do you recharge and recover?
+This month's challenge is all about nourishing our bodies, minds, and spirits so that we can become healthier developers.
+Let's talk about the things we do to become healthier devs.
+- What are some habits that make you a healthier dev?
+This can be mind and body centered (drink, move, read, meditate, rearrange your work station) or code centered (review your ReadMe, clean your code, refresh your GitHub repo) or both.

+### Learning
+- How do you decide what topics to learn deeply or projects to focus on?
+- Do you have a process?
+- How do you avoid doing a lot of things shallowly?